SpikeInterface/spikeinterface/doc/modules/sortingcomponents.rst

 a label for every peak.

 Some methods have been implemented with various ideas in mind.
-We really hope that this list will be extended soon by tallented people willing to improve.
-This is a crucial and not well totally resolved step.
+We really hope that this list will be extended soon by talented people willing to improve it.
+This is a crucial and not totally resolved step.

   * **'iterative-hdbscan'** : method used in spkyking-circus2.
 This performs local hdbscan clusetrings on svd waveforms features.
   * **'iterative-isosplit'** :  method used in tridesclous2.
 This performs local isosplit clusetrings on svd waveforms features.
   * **'hdbscan-positions'** : This performs a hdbscan clusetring based on the localizations of the spikes.
-    This mimic the herdingspikes approach : make the clustering on spike position only but more flexible because more localization methods are availables.
+    This mimics the herdingspikes approach : make the clustering on spike position only but more flexible because more localization methods are availables.
-  * **'random-projections'** : attempt to make the feature from waveforms with random projections instead of the good-old-scool-pca.
+  * **'random-projections'** : attempt to make the feature from waveforms with random projections instead of the good-old-school-pca.
-  * **'graph-clustering'** : attempt to resolved the clusetring globally and not locally.
-This construct a global but sparse distance matrix between all spikes.
+  * **'graph-clustering'** : attempt to resolve the clusetring globally and not locally.
+This constructs a global but sparse distance matrix between all spikes.
 Can be slow.
-Then it perform 'classical' algos on graph (Louvain, Leiden or even HDBSCAN).
-Promising method but not as afficient as the 'iterative-isosplit' or 'iterative-hdbscan'.
+Then it performs 'classical' algos on graph (Louvain, Leiden or even HDBSCAN).
+Promising method but not as efficient as the 'iterative-isosplit' or 'iterative-hdbscan'.